tigera-cs/compliance-workshop-Enterprise/0. Lab Setup/readme.md

 ## Environment

-This workbook is designed around a kubernetes cluster with Calico Enterprise installed as the CNI provider.
+This workbook is designed around a kubernetes cluster with Calico Enterprise installed.
 Current requirements:
 * 3 nodes kubernetes cluster:
 * master1 (10.0.1.20)